penpot/penpot-plugins/README.md

 In the `libs` folder you'll find:

-- plugins-data-parser: useful functions to parse the data we get from penpot.
-  It has its own [README](libs/plugins-data-parser/README.md).
 - plugins-runtime: here you'll find the code that initializes the plugin and sets a few listeners to know when the penpot page/file/selection changes.
   It has its own [README](libs/plugins-runtime/README.md).
 - plugins-styles: basic css library with penpot styles in case you need help for styling your plugins.

 In the `apps` folder you'll find some examples that use the libraries mentioned above.

-- example-plugin or contrast-plugin: to run this example check <a href="#create-a-plugin-from-scratch-or-run-the-examples-from-the-apps-folder">Create a plugin from scratch</a>
+- contrast-plugin: to run this example check <a href="#create-a-plugin-from-scratch-or-run-the-examples-from-the-apps-folder">Create a plugin from scratch</a>

 - example-styles: to run this example you should run